West Indian Bay Essential Oil

 Eugenol, chavicol, myrcene, cineol, methyl eugenol, linalol, limonene

 Used in aromatherapy, and found in perfumery and product fragrances (soaps, lotions, detergents).
 Also in foods such as condiments and drinks.

 Bay oil blends well with

-Take extreme care to avoid using near mucous membranes.
+Take extreme care to avoid using bay essential oil near mucous membranes.

 References and Resources

 Other Links of Interest